NYC Frontline Climate Week

 Frontline Communities Lead the Way

 Ten years ago Climate Justice Alliance, along with our members and allies, brought together over 400,000 people to march through the streets of New York City demanding bold climate action.
 The fact that local frontline communities and their counterparts from around the nation led that march was no coincidence – it was the recognition that those hit first and worst should be at the forefront of change.
-This year, we’ll be on the ground again working to move the money towards the grassroots climate justice movement, while challenging many of the corporate-backed ideas being circulated throughout Climate Week that are harmful to people and planet.
+This year, we were on the ground again working to move the money towards the grassroots climate justice movement, while challenging many of the corporate-backed ideas being circulated throughout Climate Week that are harmful to people and planet.

 We are at a critical time in history, when bold action needs to happen NOW to avert the worst case scenario of climate chaos.
 Nobody can be left behind or forgotten along the way to the new world we need to build.
 The only way to make sure everyone is included is through a Just Transition.
 And remember, there’s no Just Transition without us.